rubymonsters/ruby-for-beginners/source/01-preface.md

 or missing then please tell us.
 You do this during the study group, email the mailing list, or ideally [file an issue](https://github.com/rubymonsters/learning_ruby/issues/new) on this repository.
-(This also helps you get familiar with GitHub, which we'll use a lot, later on.)
+(This also helps you get familiar with GitHub, which we will use a lot later on.)

 By using the name "Ada" in examples in this book we give credit to Ada Lovelace, the world's [first computer programmer](http://en.wikipedia.org/wiki/Ada_Lovelace) :)

 ## Resources

-We recommend looking at, reading, and working through other resources as well, as much as you can.
-Every beginners book puts things a little differently, in a different order, and from a different angle.
+We also recommend looking at, reading, and working through other resources, as much as you can.
+Every beginner's book expresses things a little bit differently, in a different order, and from a different angle.

 #### Overview